EMDK/docs/edge/source/api/ScannerConfig-DecoderParams-UpcEanParams.md

 ###supplementalMode

 The supplemental mode.
-Use enum @link ScannerConfig.SupplementalMode}.
+Use enum  ScannerConfig.SupplementalMode.